openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 ### Defining the Interface

-The adapter must implement one or more of the available interfaces at [contracts/adapters/interfaces](https://github.com/openlawteam/laoland/tree/master/contracts/adapters).
+The adapter must implement one or more of the available interfaces at [contracts/adapters/interfaces](https://github.com/openlawteam/laoland/tree/master/contracts/adapters/interfaces).
 If none of these interfaces match the use-case of your adapter, feel free to suggest a new interface.

 ### Pick the right Adapter type

-There are two main types of adapters that serve for different purposes:
+There are two main types of adapters that serve different purposes:

 - Proposal: writes/reads to/from the DAO state based on a proposal, and the proposal needs to pass, otherwise the DAO state changes are not applied, e.g: [GuildKick.sol](https://github.com/openlawteam/laoland/blob/master/contracts/adapters/GuildKick.sol).
 - Generic: writes/reads to/from the DAO state without a proposal, e.g: [Withdraw.sol](https://github.com/openlawteam/laoland/blob/master/contracts/adapters/Withdraw.sol).